cfpb/development/guides/unittesting-django-wagtail.md

             self.assertEqual(page.meta_image, page.social_sharing_image)
     ```

 - Creating specific instances of models in code.

     All other test data needs are generally accomplished by creating instances of models directly.

-    For example, our [Django-Flags `DatabaseFlagsSoruce` test case](https://github.com/cfpb/django-flags/blob/master/flags/tests/test_sources.py#L46-L56) tests that a database-stored `FlagState` object is provided by the `DatabaseFlagsSource` class.
+For example, our [Django-Flags `DatabaseFlagsSource` test case](https://github.com/cfpb/django-flags/blob/master/flags/tests/test_sources.py#L46-L56) tests that a database-stored `FlagState` object is provided by the `DatabaseFlagsSource` class.
 To do that it creates a specific instance of `FlagState` using `FlagStage.objects.create()` that it expects to be returned:

     ```python